zanoniaustin/Software-Architecture/ADRs/adr2.md

 ## Decision
 There are two languages supported for the Unity Game Engine during run time, C++ and C#.
 We will be using C# as the coding language for the Unity Gaming Engine.

-## Status
-Both languages provide unique capabilites, and it is decided we will be using C# as our development language in the Unity Gaming Engine.

 ## Consequences
 Potential slower run time as C# uses the CLR(common language runtime).
 Automatic garbage collection.